Foreign relations of the United Kingdom: 1930s

 Vivid memories of the horrors and deaths of the First World War inclined many Britons—and their leaders in all parties—to pacifism in the interwar era.
-This led directly to the appeasement of dictators (notably of Mussolini and of Hitler) in order to avoid their threats of war.
+This led directly to the appeasement of dictators (notably Mussolini and Hitler) to avoid their threats of war.

 The challenge came from those dictators, first from Benito Mussolini, Duce of Italy, then from Adolf Hitler, Führer of a much more powerful Nazi Germany.
 The League of Nations proved disappointing to its supporters; it failed to resolve any of the threats posed by the dictators.
-British policy involved "appeasing" them in the hopes they would be satiated.
-By 1938 it was clear that war was looming, and that Germany had the world's most powerful military.
+British policy involved "appeasing" them in the hope that they would be satisfied.
+By 1938, it was clear that war was looming and that Germany had the world's most powerful military.
 The final act of appeasement came when Britain and France sacrificed Czechoslovakia to Hitler's demands at the Munich Agreement of September 1938.
 Instead of satiation, Hitler menaced Poland, and at last Prime Minister Neville Chamberlain dropped appeasement and stood firm in promising to defend Poland (31 March 1939).
-Hitler however cut a deal with Joseph Stalin to divide Eastern Europe (23 August 1939); when Germany did invade Poland in September 1939, Britain and France declared war, and the British Commonwealth followed London's lead.
+Hitler, however, cut a deal with Joseph Stalin to divide Eastern Europe (23 August 1939); when Germany did invade Poland in September 1939, Britain and France declared war, and the British Commonwealth followed London's lead.

 Second World War

 Having signed the Anglo-Polish military alliance in August 1939, Britain and France declared war against Germany in September 1939 in response to Germany's invasion of Poland.
-This declaration included the Crown colonies and India, which Britain directly controlled.
+This declaration included the Crown colonies and India, which were directly controlled by Britain.
 The dominions were independent in foreign policy, though all quickly entered the war against Germany.
-After the French defeat in June 1940, Britain and its empire stood alone in combat against Germany, until June 1941.
-The United States gave diplomatic, financial and material support, starting in 1940, especially through Lend Lease, which began in 1941 and attain full strength during 1943.
+After the French defeat in June 1940, Britain and its empire stood alone in combat against Germany until June 1941.
+The United States provided diplomatic, financial, and material support, starting in 1940, especially through Lend Lease, which began in 1941 and reached full strength in 1943.
 In August 1941, Churchill and Roosevelt met and agreed on the Atlantic Charter, which proclaimed "the rights of all peoples to choose the form of government under which they live" should be respected.
 This wording was ambiguous and would be interpreted differently by the British, Americans, and nationalist movements.

 Starting in December 1941, Japan overran British possessions in Asia, including Hong Kong, Malaya, and especially the key base at Singapore.
 Japan then marched into Burma, headed toward India.
-Churchill's reaction to the entry of the United States into the war was that Britain was now assured of victory and the future of the empire was safe, but the rapid defeats irreversibly harmed Britain's standing and prestige as an imperial power.
+Churchill's reaction to the United States' entry into the war was that Britain was now assured of victory, and the future of the empire was safe.
+Still, the rapid defeats irreversibly harmed Britain's standing and prestige as an imperial power.
 The realisation that Britain could not defend them pushed Australia and New Zealand into permanent close ties with the United States.